What is Homeowners Insurance and Do I Need it in NYC?

 It’s also important to know that certain breeds of dogs are not covered by homeowners insurance.

-Do I Need Homeowners Insurance if I Live in New York City?
+Do You need Homeowner's insurance if I live in New York City?

 Do I Need Insurance If My Condo or Co-op is Already Covered?

-First, let’s clear up that there are two types of apartment dwellings in New York City: co-ops and condos.
+First, let’s clarify that there are two types of apartment dwellings in New York City: co-ops and condos.

 What is a co-op?
 It’s short for “cooperative” housing.
 It means you’re a member living in a place with other residents.